Germany fears recession due to trade war with US

 German Industry 4.0 facing digital protectionism ⚙️

-While German economists rub their temples, car manufacturers dream of selling more in Beijing, even if it's in exchange for a shipment of frozen broccoli.
+While German economists rub their temples, car manufacturers dream of selling more in Beijing, even if it means accepting a shipment of frozen broccoli in return.
 The trade war is like a traffic jam on the highway: you know it's going to hurt, but no one wants to get out of the car.
-The worst part is that, if the recession hits, Germans will have to choose between paying for coffee or buying an electric SUV.
+The worst part is that if the recession hits, Germans will have to choose between paying for coffee or buying an electric SUV.